Our Sacred History

 Anastacio Bustamante, frontier military commander of a newly-independent Mexico.

-his son or grandson.
-After signing the Bustamante Treaty, Chiefs Yolcna Pocarropa
+Jolsha Pocarropa was the successor to Poca Ropa.
+After signing the Bustamante Treaty, Chiefs Pocarropa

 and Cuelgas de Castro journeyed to Mexico City, in order to ratify

 the treaty and meet with representatives of Mexican Emperor Iturbidé.
-Yolcna Pocarropa
+Pocarropa

 last appears in the historical records of Texas in 1828 when he negotiated a

 second treaty at Laredo.
-By 1828, Yolcna Pocarropa had relocated his
+By 1828, he had relocated his

 band from west Texas and settled them at a fixed settlement near the town of Laredo.